Rodel Naval: Death and legacy

-On June 11, 1995, Rodel Naval died in Toronto, Canada, at the age of 42.
+On June 11, 1995, Naval died in Toronto, Canada, at the age of 42.
 It was initially reported that he had suffered from pneumocystis pneumonia.
 His family confirmed a year later on a Filipino television show hosted by Inday Badiday that his death was the result of complications related to AIDS.

 Naval was interred at Pine Hills Cemetery, Scarborough, Toronto.
 In an interview before his death, he spoke about his struggle with AIDS, "Maybe there is a purpose to all of this, and if I can help others because of what happened to me, let it be so."

 In 1997, Rodel Naval Care Outreach (RoNaCo) was founded by two of Naval's sisters – Delia and Rosalie – to help the poverty-stricken areas of Manila affected by HIV.